 When some of life's special events, such as birthdays appear on the calendar, it can mean different things to different people.
-To baby-boomers it usually means some things may be changing, including our ability to read fine print.
+To baby-boomers it usually means some things may be changing, including our ability to read the fine print.
 Presbyopia is the inability to focus on objects near the eye.
 One usually notices that it is harder to read or use the computer.

 Presbyopia is a natural consequence of the aging process.
 There is no cure, though researchers are constantly looking for one.
 Even if a person has never had vision problems before, he or she can still develop presbyopia.
 While symptoms can present suddenly, presbyopia usually occurs over a long period of time.
-Symptoms include having to hold things at arm's length to see them clearly, eyestrain, fatigue and headaches from near work.
+Symptoms include having to hold things at arm's length to see them clearly, eyestrain, fatigue, and headaches from near work.

-Fortunately, Visionworks Optometry has many options available to eliminate the difficulties associated with presbyopia, such as: Glasses & Contact Lenses
+Fortunately, Visionworks Optometry has many options available to eliminate the difficulties associated with presbyopia, such as Glasses & Contact Lenses

 Progressive Addition Multifocal Lenses

 Progressive Addition Lenses - for many presbyopes, bifocal lenses are a necessity.
 But it can be difficult to adjust to the harsh line that is found in bifocal lenses.
 Fortunately, there are no-line lenses, which are called progressive lenses.
 No more lines!
 Just a gradual change in focusing power, which allows you to comfortably focus on any distance.
 Just like bifocals, distant objects are viewed through the top portion of the lenses, and near objects are viewed through the bottom portion of the lenses.

 Computer Glasses - To reduce eyestrain and fatigue, we carry specialized computer lenses.
 Thee lenses are perfect for computer users who spend the majority of their day working on a computer.
 And since three out of four computer users will suffer from Computer Vision Syndrome, computer lenses are a great way to keep your eyesight healthy.